Vaguery/klapaucius/docs/push_instruction_dsl.md

 - [X] `push-onto [stackname local]`

-  `push-onto :integer :sum`
+  Example: `push-onto :integer :sum`

   Push the scratch value `local` onto the top of the indicated stack.
+If the `local` is `nil`, that's OK; nothing bad will happen.

+- [X] `push-these-onto [stackname [locals]]`

+  Example: `push-these-onto :integer [:quotient :remainder]`

+  Push _each_ of the indicated scratch values in the _vector_ onto the top of the indicated stack, one at a time, first one pushed first, last one pushed last (and thus ending up at the top).
+If any of them is `nil` that's OK; nothing bad will happen.

 - [ ] `save-counter [:as local]`